devarogundade/Buidl/README.md

     The Buidl Video Player is a product we have added on your roadmap, which simplify authenticates users with their wallet and s

 ## Revenue Model
-- We charge a 8% commission from every earnings from the creators.
+- We charge a 8% service fee from every earnings from the creators.

 ## Supported Media Types
   In this hackathon scope the platfoem only supports video contents.